Mikejo5000/vsts-docs-pr/docs/user-guide/what-is-vsts.md

 ---
-title: Describes the services provided by Azure Codex
+title: Overview of the product Azure Codex
-titleSuffix:
+titleSuffix: Azure Codex
 description: Understand the fundamental services provided by Azure Codex, like Agile, Repos, Pipelines, Test, and Artifacts
 ms.prod: devops
 ms.technology: devops-new-user
 ms.manager: douge
 ms.author: chcomley
 author: chcomley
-ms.date: 06/22/2017
+ms.date: 08/01/2018
 ms.topic: overview
 ---

 # What is Azure Codex?

+**Azure Codex**

 Azure Codex is a cloud service for collaborating on code development.
 It provides an integrated set of features that you access through your web browser or IDE client, including: